adamedx/autographps/docs/WALKTHROUGH.md

 -----
 ```

 It should be noted that when constructing resources to submit requests that create new resource instances or update them, the commands that do this actually simplify the specification of the structure.
 It's often unnecessary to know about every single property of a resource.
-See the earlier examples for `New-GraphItem`, `Set-GraphItemProperty`, and `New-GraphObject` for more details on how you can efficiently specify just the properties required to submit a resource as part of a request to Graph.
+See the earlier examples for `New-GraphItem`, `Set-GraphItem`, and `New-GraphObject` for more details on how you can efficiently specify just the properties required to submit a resource as part of a request to Graph.

 #### I want the resource's URI so I can `gcd` to it and `gls` it